Contents

 As traditionally done in the implementation of an ERP system, we have gone through the following steps for the implementation of SAP S/4HANA at our customer:

-• Customisation of the S/4HANA system
+- Customisation of the S/4HANA system according to the blueprint

-• User Acceptance Test: our focus was to depict the processes, and to integrate individual modules and departments.
+- User Acceptance Test: our focus was to depict the processes, and to integrate individual modules and departments.

 It is also worth mentioning that we conducted the tests centrally at the headquarters.
 This did admittedly involve a great deal of organisation, since a large number of participants needed to be coordinated together.
 However, the effort was well worthwhile.
 The various employees who would in future be working together on a particular project got to know each other.
 The cross-departmental tests provided an opportunity to clarify any open issues on the spot, with everyone taking part.